metamath/lamp-guide/docs/index.md

 antecedent of the goal.

 > Select the checkbox to the left of the expression using `cot`.
-> Press the icon showing "+" with multiple circles (duplicate statement).
+> Press the icon showing "+" with multiple circles (duplicate statement/step).
 > Using Alt+left click, select the *second* parenthesis of the *goal*
 > statement to select the antecedent of the goal.
 > Press the box-on-box icon (copy to clipboard) under the goal statement.